 Air travel is about getting from point A to point B as fast as possible.
-Rail travel, on the other hand, is about so much more, especially in the winter when you can cozy up in a blanket with a hot beverage and take in the snowcapped mountain views everywhere from the Canadian Rockies to remote stretches of Russia on the Trans-Siberian Railway.
-These are the train trips you’ll want to take this winter when you’d rather watch the world go by slowly.
+Rail travel, on the other hand, is about so much more, especially in the winter when you can cozy up in a blanket with a hot beverage and take in the snowcapped mountain views everywhere from the Canadian Rockies on VIA Rail’s the Canadian train to the top of the Swiss Alps on the Glacier Express.
+These are the best train trips you’ll want to take this winter when you’d rather watch the world go by slowly.

 Route: Chicago to Seattle

-As you make your way from the Midwest to the Pacific Northwest on Amtrak’s Empire Builder, you’ll travel along a portion of the Lewis and Clark Trail.
+As you make your way from the Midwest to the Pacific Northwest on the Amtrak Empire Builder, you’ll travel along a portion of the Lewis and Clark Trail.
 While this train operates year-round, seeing the snowy landscape from North Dakota’s late-19th-century Gassman Coulee Trestle is particularly spectacular.
 The scenery gets even better as you pass into Montana and by Glacier National Park.
-You can reserve a one-way coach ticket for the 46-hour trip directly through Amtrak, but for a more comfortable journey you’ll want to book Vacations By Rail’s Snow Train trip (from $1,109), which includes a roomette in a sleeper car, with hotels in Chicago and Seattle at the beginning and end of the voyage.
-From $147 one way.
+You can reserve a one-way coach ticket for the 46-hour trip directly through Amtrak, but for a more comfortable journey you’ll want to book Vacations By Rail’s Snow Train trip (from $1,109), which includes a roomette in a sleeper car, with hotels in Chicago and Seattle at the beginning and end of the journey.

 Route: Bergen to Oslo, Norway

 The Bergen Railway connects the cities of Oslo and Bergen on a seven-hour train trip through the Norwegian wilderness.
 While it’s beautiful year-round, the scenery is even more dramatic in winter.
-You can buy a simple one-way ticket, but you’ll want to book this train ride as part of Fjordtours’s Norway in a Nutshell Winter Tour (from $190), which also includes a short detour on the Flåm Railway and a fjord cruise on the Aurlandsfjord and Nærøyfjord before connecting back to the Bergen Railway in Voss to complete the trip.
-From $78 one way.
+You can buy a simple one-way ticket, but you’ll want to book this train ride as part of Fjordtours’ Norway in a Nutshell Winter Tour (from $190), which also includes a short detour on the Flåm Railway and a fjord cruise on the Aurlandsfjord and Nærøyfjord before connecting back to the Bergen Railway in Voss to complete the trip.

 Alaska Railroad’s Aurora Winter Train